-Scotsburn Elementary School got energy efficient for the holidays!Back To News
+Scotsburn Elementary School got energy efficient for the holidays!Back to stories

 Grade 4 & 5 students at Scotsburn Elementary School got energized last month!
 Ms. (Sarah) Grant combined her Grade 5’s with Ms. (Beth) Cole’s Grade 4’s, and the 42 students participated in an hour-long, interactive presentation.
 Students went away with a better understanding of the concept of energy efficiency and how to have better energy saving habits.
 They also all received a Green Schools stamp for being such great listeners!